d2l-ai/d2l-en/chapter_introduction/index.md

 you had better get used to it.
 The boss might just hand you a giant dump of data and tell you to *do some data science with it!*
-This sounds vague because it is.
+This sounds vague because it is vague.
-We call this class of problems *unsupervised learning*, and the type and number of questions we could ask is limited only by our creativity.
+We call this class of problems *unsupervised learning*, and the type and number of questions we can ask is limited only by our creativity.
 We will address unsupervised learning techniques in later chapters.